Creating 'Chasing Sunrise'

 A note on my drawing process

 - I draw on looseleaf paper to trace previous pages.
-The pages might be printed on one side, since I’m into reuse-reduce-recycle
+The pages might be printed on one side, since I’m a reuse-reduce-recycle person

-- I draw by hand using a pencil and Sharpie; the pencil is erased digitally, and the Sharpie pen really smells
+- I draw by hand using a pencil and Sharpie; the pencil is removed digitally and the Sharpie pen really smells

 - I use black and white because it’s graphic and simple.
-I’m a minimalist at heart and took art lessons in China, where we tried to emulate the black and white watercolors.
-I use Sharpies for a faster-paced world, but the minimalist principle still applies
+I’m a minimalist at heart and took art lessons in China, where we emulated the old masters using black and white watercolors.
+Now I use a Sharpie, but the same principle applies

 Fun fact

-The most time-intensive part is NOT drawing or ideation, but the word-smithing eg. editing the story to have the minimal word count while maximizing impact.
+The most time-intensive part is NOT drawing or ideation, but the word-smithing eg. editing the story to minimize word count while maximizing emotional impact.
 The longer the story the longer the editing.

 You can check out 'Chasing Sunrise' here.